-Country Prior Art Pakistan 1.
-Everything made available to the public by publication in tangible form or oral disclosure, use or in any other way before the filing date (priority date).
-2. Contents of complete specifications and priority documents published in respect of Pakistan applications with an earlier filing date (priority date).
-Panama 1.
+Country Prior Art Pakistan Everything disclosed to the public anywhere in the world, by publication in tangible form or oral disclosure, by use or in any other way before the filing date (priority date).
+Contents of complete specifications and priority documents filed in Pakistan published in the official Gazette, on the acceptance of patent applications.
+Traditionally developed or evicting knowledge evideble or in perspective of a level or indigeneus community.
+Panama Traditionally developed or existing knowledge available or in possession of a local or indigenous community.
 Everything disclosed or made accessible to the public by tangible publication, oral disclosure, sale or marketing, use or any other means before the filing date (priority date).
-2. Contents of subsequently published Panama patent applications with an earlier filing date (priority date).
+Contents of subsequently published Panama patent applications with an earlier filing date (priority date).
 Papua New Guinea Everything disclosed to the public by tangible publication, oral disclosure, use or any other way before the filing date (priority date).
-Peru 1.
-Everything made available to the public by a written or oral description, use, marketing or other means before the filing date (priority date).
-2. Contents of Peru patent applications with an earlier filing date (priority date) which are subsequently published or made available for public inspection.
-Philippines 1.
-Everything made available to the public before the filing date (priority date).
-2. Contents of Philippines patent, utility model and industrial design applications with an earlier filing date (priority date).
-Poland 1.
-Everything made available to the public by a written or oral description, use, displaying or disclosure in any other way before the filing date (priority date).
-2. Contents of subsequently published Polish patent and utility model applications with an earlier filing date (priority date).
-Portugal 1.
-Everything made available, inside or outside the country, to the public by description, use or other means before the filing date (priority date).
-2. Contents of non published patent and utility model requests of a previous date than that of the patent application with effect in Portugal.
+Peru Everything made available to the public by a written or oral description, use, marketing or other means before the filing date (priority date).
+Contents of Peru patent applications with an earlier filing date (priority date) which are subsequently published or made available for public inspection.
+Philippines Everything made available to the public before the filing date (priority date).
+Contents of Philippines patent, utility model and industrial design applications with an earlier filing date (priority date).
+Poland Everything made available to the public by a written or oral description, use, displaying or disclosure in any other way before the filing date (priority date).
+Contents of subsequently published Polish patent and utility model applications with an earlier filing date (priority date).
+Portugal Everything made available, inside or outside the country, to the public by description, use or other means before the filing date (priority date).
+Contents of non published patent and utility model requests of a previous date than that of the patent application with effect in Portugal.
 Republic of Korea 1.
 Inventions publicly known, worked, described in a publication or made available to the public through electric telecommunication lines before the filing date (priority date).
-2. Inventions described in certain Korean patent and utility model applications with an earlier filing date (priority date).
-Romania 1.
-All knowledge that has been made available to the public by means of a written or oral description, by use or in any other way before the filing date (priority date).
-2. Contents of patent applications filed with OSIM and international applications that have been entered in the national phase in Romania or certain European patent application designating Romania, as filed, with an earlier filing date (priority date) made available to the public on or after that date.
-Russian Federation 1.
-Any information made available to the public before the filing date (priority date).
-2. Contents of published Russian Federation patent and utility model applications and grants, international and of Eurasian applications with an earlier filing date (priority date), and published information thereon.
-Saint Lucia 1.
-Everything made accessible to the public by a written or oral description, use or in any other way before the filing date (priority date).
-2. Contents of patent applications with an earlier filing date (priority date) published on or after that date.
+Romania All knowledge that has been made available to the public by means of a written or oral description, by use or in any other way before the filing date (priority date).
+Contents of patent applications filed with OSIM and international applications that have been entered in the national phase in Romania or certain European patent application designating Romania, as filed, with an earlier filing date (priority date) made available to the public on or after that date.
+Russian Federation Any information made available to the public before the filing date (priority date).
+Contents of published Russian Federation patent and utility model applications and grants, international and of Eurasian applications with an earlier filing date (priority date), and published information thereon.
+Saint Lucia Everything made accessible to the public by a written or oral description, use or in any other way before the filing date (priority date).
+Contents of patent applications with an earlier filing date (priority date) published on or after that date.